Excercise a high degree of caution in Tunisia due to the high threat of terrorist attack.

 The currency of Tunisia is the Tunisian Dinar (TND).
 Tunisian law prohibits the import or export of Tunisian dinars.

-Declare all foreign currency upon arrival in Tunisia and retain the declaration receipt for departure.
+Declare all foreign currency on arrival in Tunisia, and keep the declaration receipt for departure.
+You can’t take out a larger amount of foreign currency than you declared on arrival.

 You can exchange foreign currency for TND at authorised banks or dealers only.
-Make sure you retain receipts for dinars obtained.
+Make sure you keep receipts.

 Safety and security

 There is a high threat of terrorist attack in Tunisia.
-Some recent terrorist attacks and plots have targeted foreign tourists.
-On 26 June 2015, 38 foreign tourists were killed in a terrorist attack at a beach resort in the tourist area of Port El Kantaoui, near Sousse.
-On 18 March 2015, 22 people were killed in a terrorist attack at the Bardo museum in the centre of Tunis.
-A state of emergency remains in place.
+Terrorist attacks and plots have targeted foreign tourists and popular tourist sites, as well as the Tunisian government and security forces.
+In 2015, 38 foreign tourists were killed in a terrorist attack at a beach resort in the tourist area of Port El Kantaoui, near Sousse, and 22 people were killed in a terrorist attack at the Bardo museum in the centre of Tunis.

-Terrorist groups in the region have grown in capability and have declared their intention to increase attacks and kidnappings targeting Westerners.
-Tunisian authorities have responded to recent terrorist attacks by increasing security across the country, including deployment of armed guards at tourist resorts.
+Tunisian authorities have responded to terrorist attacks by increasing security across the country, including the security presence on the streets, deployment of armed guards at tourist resorts and security screening at hotels.
 Local authorities regularly arrest and disrupt alleged militants involved in planning attacks.

-Possible targets of future terror attacks include government facilities and commercial areas known to be frequented by foreigners such as western diplomatic missions, oil facilities, residential areas, hotels, tourist beaches, clubs, restaurants, bars, schools, market places, places of worship, outdoor recreation events and tourist areas.
+Possible targets of future terror attacks include aviation, government facilities, and commercial areas known to be frequented by foreigners such as western diplomatic missions, oil facilities, residential areas, hotels, tourist beaches, clubs, restaurants, bars, schools, market places, places of worship, outdoor recreation events and tourist areas.

-The deterioration in security in neighbouring Libya and Algeria has resulted in a more volatile security environment in Tunisia, particularly in the south.
-There is a high threat of terrorist attack and kidnapping in southern Tunisia, which includes all areas south of and including the towns of Nefta, Douz, Medenine, Tatouine and Zarzis, and within 30 kilometres of the border with Algeria, north of Nefta.
+The deterioration in security in neighbouring Libya and Algeria has resulted in a more volatile security environment in Tunisia, particularly near the borders.
+There is a high threat of terrorist attack and kidnapping in southern Tunisia, including the towns of El Borma and Dhehiba, the militarised zone south of them, and within 30 kilometres of the borders with Algeria and Libya.

-Military operations against groups of suspected terrorists are ongoing in the Kef and Kasserine regions, in Mount Chaambi National Park and at the crossing points to Algeria at El Kef and Ghardinaou.
-In July 2014, a large number of members of the security forces were killed in an attack.
+Military operations against groups of suspected terrorists are continuing in the Kef and Kasserine regions, in Mount Chaambi National Park and at the crossing points to Algeria at El Kef and Ghardinaou.
+Government security forces regularly engage with extremist groups in the area.
 A high threat of terrorist attack and kidnapping remains.

 The Australian Government's longstanding policy is that it does not make payments or concessions to kidnappers.
 The Australian Government considers that paying a ransom increases the risk of further kidnappings, including of other Australians.